Bionus/imgbrd-grabber/docs/docs/compilation.md

 source /opt/qt515/bin/qt515-env.sh
 ```

-If you know your package manager has up-to-date Qt versions, you can use it, for example using using `apt`:
+If you know your package manager has up-to-date Qt versions, you can use it, for example using `apt`:
 ```bash
 sudo apt install -y "qtbase5-dev" "qtscript5-dev" "qtmultimedia5-dev" "qtdeclarative5-dev" "qttools5-dev" "qttools5-dev-tools"
 ```